6 myths about life insurance

 Death in service benefit can offer a worthwhile safety net if you pass away during employment but, depending on your own circumstances, you might still benefit from additional cover.
 Remember that employer benefits differ and, if you leave your current employer, you may lose the benefit.

-Myth 6: I have no children, so I don't need life insurance
+Myth 6: I don’t need life insurance if I have no dependants

 While having children is an important reason for taking out life cover, it's by no means the only one.